| Dietary Supplements | Health Conditions | Healthy Nutrition | Natural Remedies | Skin Care | Metabolism | Cardiovascular Health |

 Many women today take progesterone to replace hormones as they age and to cause the menstrual cycle to become regular again if it stops.
 Women also use progesterone during early pregnancy if they are at high risk to miscarry because this hormone will help the pregnancy along without the loss of the embryo or fetus.
-There are some progesterone side effects that should be considered when taking this hormone, however, and this is true no matter what form the hormone is taken.
+There are some progesterone side that should be considered when taking this hormone, however, and this is true no matter what form the hormone is taken.

 Progesterone cream side effects are very similar to the progesterone suppositories side effects, or the hormone pill progesterone side effects.
 Women who use these products may experience headaches that can range from mild to severe.
 Breast tenderness may be noticed as well.